Sierra Wireless 3G Modem support driver

 If i understand correctly to achieve high speed network transfer it's better to use Direct IP mode since PPP.

-#2 Updated by Nicolas Scheffer over 4 years ago
+#2 Updated by Nicolas Scheffer almost 5 years ago

 The Direct IP mode is Sierra Wireless only and provide and Ethernet virtual interface trough USB.